ComposableFi/composable-ibc/ibc/modules/docs/ics026_routing.md

 ### Message Handling

-Handling ibc messages is as simple as calling the [`deliver`](/core/ics26_routing/handler.rs#L40) function with the context and message.
+Handling IBC messages is as simple as calling the [`deliver`](/core/ics26_routing/handler.rs#L40) function with the context and message.
 The internal dispatch mechanism will decode the protobuf message and route it to the correct message handler for processing.
 ```rust
     deliver(&mut ctx, message)?;